-The Lion, the Fox, and the Beasts
+The Sick Lion / The Lion, the Fox, and the Beasts / The Old Lion and the Fox (Aesop's Fables)

 The Lion, the Fox, and the Beasts (Joseph Jacobs's Version)